Travel Kenya

 • Kilima Safari Camp

-Here, you get clear views of Kilimanjaro directly from your tent on a good day, attentive staff, and true safari-lodge warmth.
-Early mornings are quiet, soft and intentional, and you can spend evenings around firelight with other travelers.
-Hang out with animals that inhabit the grounds, send your laundry out each morning, and enjoy delicious buffet meals.
+Here, you get clear views of Kilimanjaro directly from your tent on a good day and warm and attentive staff.
+Early mornings are quiet except soft sounds of animals on the property.
+In the evenings, you can hang out by firelight with other travelers.
+Send your laundry out each morning, which is convenient for the limited amount you’re able to pack for safari, and enjoy delicious buffet meals that have options for everyone.

 • Lake Elementaita Mountain Lodge

-You’ll take a rocky ride up the mountain to reveal sweeping views high above the lake.
-You couldn’t ask for richer shades of blue.
-This lodge feels like a retreat with wide decks, a peaceful rose garden, spa and pool opportunities, and a real sense of calm experiencing the fresh air near the lake.
-This was a nice midpoint traveling between Amboseli and Maasai Mara.
+You’ll take a rather rocky ride up the mountain to reveal incredible views high above the lake.
+This lodge feels like a retreat with wide decks, a peaceful rose garden, spa and pool opportunities, and a real sense of quiet and calm experiencing the fresh air near the lake.
+This was a nice midpoint stop traveling between Amboseli and Maasai Mara.

 • Zebra Plains Mara Camp